alienfast/gulp-pipeline/README.md

     2. eslint && scsslint tasks in parallel
     3. images, sass, && rollup* tasks in parallel

-Note that unless `watch: false`, any `TaskSeries` instantiation will generate a watch version as well.
+Note that unless `watch: false`, any `TaskSeries` instantiation will generate a `watch` variation as well.
 For the above `TaskSeries`, both the `default` task as well as the `default:watch` task will be generated.
+The watch variation is special in that it will aggregate all watched sources from _any watchable_ task in the series and upon a change, it will execute the full series.

 ## Help
 Generates a `help` task and dynamic help descriptions, making it easier to know the effects and if your config and presets are set properly.